-- Ride cautiously and keep your hands on the handlebar and feet on the floor. - Always consider the safety of other drivers and riders.
+- Ride cautiously and keep your hands on the handlebar and feet on the step board. - Instruct your passenger to keep their hands on the grab rail or your waist and their feet on the footpegs while riding. - Always consider the safety of your passenger, as well as other drivers and riders.